zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

    :width: 600
    :align: center

+After policy adjustment:
-After policy adjustment, COVID-19 testing is not a necessary for patients and healthcare provider, and the designation of COVID-19 hospitals were canceled.
+- COVID-19 testing is not a necessary for patients and healthcare providers.
+- Designation of COVID-19 hospitals were canceled.

 Data source and study population
 =============================================
-This study was conducted using EMR of our hospital, from Nov 2022 to Dec 2022 of patients who attended our hospital.
+This study was conducted using EMR of affilicated children's hosptial of Jiangnan Universit, from Nov 2022 to Dec 2022.

 Meterological varaitions were also acquired.